jrmiddle/fpinswift-beta/01-Introduction.md

 > input as its argument and delivers the program’s output as its
 > result.

-So rather than thinking as a program as a sequence of assignments and method calls, functional programmers emphasise that each program can be repeatedly broken into smaller and smaller pieces.
+So rather than thinking of a program as a sequence of assignments and method calls, functional programmers emphasise that each program can be repeatedly broken into smaller and smaller pieces.
 By avoiding assignment statements and side-effects, Hughes argues that functional